Indiana Jones: [dressed as the ticket-taker] Tickets please.

 Indiana Jones: Elsa.
 Give me your hand, give me your other hand!

 [Elsa cries out as she nearly touches the grail.
 The glove suddenly slips off her hand and she plunges into the abyss]

 Indiana Jones: Elsa!

-Indiana Jones: [Being tied up together] We gotta get free, dad.
-We've gotts get to Marcus before the Nazis do.
+Indiana Jones: [Being tied up together] We've got to get to Marcus before the Nazis do.

-Indiana Jones: No. I made that up.
-C'mon dad, you know Marcus he got lost in one of his own museums one time.
-Dad, can you reach into my left pocket?
+Indiana Jones: Are you kidding?
+I made that up.
+You know Marcus.
+He got lost once in his own museum.
+Dad, can you reach into my left jacket pocket?